romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Tanja Schwander</h3>
       <p>
         Tanja is a Professor at the University of Lausanne.
-Her research mainly focuses on the evolution of reproductive systems in animals (sexual reproduction, parthenogenesis...), notably using stick insects.
+Her research mainly focuses on the evolution of reproductive systems in animals (e.g., sexual reproduction, parthenogenesis), notably using stick insects.
 I joined <a href="https://www.unil.ch/dee/en/home/menuinst/research/research-groups/schwander-group.html" target="_blank" style="color:#f2a775; text-decoration: none;">Tanja's group</a> in 2023 to carry out my project on the evolution of convergent wing phenotypes in stick insects.
 In parallel, we work together on the macroevolutionary drivers of parthenogenesis.
       </p>
     </div>